Sharon-Chebet/DS_Project_Phase_1/README.md

 * How does foreign gross correlates with domestic gross ?

-*  Which market contributes more significantly to the overall financial sucCess of movies ?
+*  Which market contributes more significantly to the overall financial success of movies ?

 <b>Key Findings & Recommendations</b>